How much do you know about the history of pharmacy? Below, we give a brief overview of the industry, pharmacy facts, and how it has evolved.

 Quick Pharmacy Trivia

 Are you ready to test your pharmacy history knowledge?
-You may even find some of the answers in our short history above:
+You may even find some of the pharmacy facts in our short history above:

 - When did King Frederick II officially divide pharmacists and physicians into separate professions?